glubian/connect-four/README.md

 npm run build
 ```

-### Generate icons
+### Generate inline images

 ```sh
 npm run gen
 ```

-Runs `build/gen.mjs` which creates `gen/dist/icons.scss` containing inlined
-custom icons.
-This should be automatically executed after installing packages,
+Generates `gen/dist/inline-images.scss`.
+This should be automatically executed
-but in case something went wrong, or you have changed some of the icons, use
+after installing packages, but in case something went wrong, or you
-this to regenerate the file.
+changed some images, use this to regenerate the file.

 ### Run ESLint